Recommended Quarterly Tech SEO Tasks

 Task #4: Test & Optimize Website Speed

-Over the last three months has your website’s load time gotten faster, slower, or remained the same?
-Each quarter test the speed of your website’s top pages including the speed metrics embedded in Google’s Core Web Vitals.
-It can be helpful to record the load times each quarter so that you can compare to prior speed tests.
+During each audit, test the speed of your website’s top pages including the speed metrics embedded in Google’s Core Web Vitals.
+It can be helpful to record the load times each quarter (or however often you conduct the audit) so that you can compare to prior speed tests.
 When testing speed, remember that it isn’t all about you.
-You also want to test the speeds of key competitor’s websites to make sure you aren’t just fast but that you are faster than everybody else in your industry.
+You also want to test the speeds of key competitor’s websites to make sure you are faster than everybody else in your industry.

-After you’ve run your speed tests, where do you have room to improve?
+After you’ve run your speed tests, ask yourself “where do I have room to improve?”
 Using a tool like Web Page Test, you can see all your key speed metrics, including the Core Web Vitals metrics.

 For total load time, it is helpful to review the waterfall view under details.
 The waterfall view lists all the elements that loaded on your website.
 The longer the line in the waterfall, the bigger that item’s impact on speed.
 Those long line items are where you need to focus to get your website loading faster.

-If you work to improve the speed on a few pages each quarter, your website will steadily speed up.
+If you work to improve the speed on a few pages each month or quarter, your website will steadily speed up.

 Task #5: Clean up Canonicals, Internal Links, and Redirects